shie-ld/work-queue/README.md

   <h3 align="center">Work-Queue</h3>

   <p align="center">
-   A solution of the well-known producer-consumer problem using principles of concurrency control and to distribute tasks between threads so they can be processed concurrently keeping critical section in mind.
+   A solution of the well-known producer-consumer problem using principles of concurrency control and to distribute tasks between work-queue so they can be processed concurrently keeping critical section in mind.
     <br />
     <br />
     <a href="https://github.com/shie-ld/work-queue/issues">Report Bug</a>